mcashmore90/CS50_Capstone/README.md

 This project will be completed in multiple phases:

-Phase 1: Project Setup --complete--
+Phase 1: Project Setup --COMPLETE--
   Initial setup of the project and creation of the repository.

 Phase 2: API Service Setup